swatro/map/README.md

 Installation:
 * Clone Repo
 * `npm install`
-* `node app.js` Application should be running at localhost:3000.
+* `npm start`.
+Application should be running at localhost:3000.